MohanGuo/Equivariant_Diffusion/blogpost.md

 ## Author's Contributions

-Patrik: Jax implementation
+Patrik: Worked with the Jax implementation and also helped with writing the blogpost.

-Luke: Jax implementation
+Luke: Worked with the Jax implementation and also helped with writing the blogpost.

-Mohan: Jax implementation
+Mohan: Worked with the Jax implementation and also helped with writing the blogpost.

-Martin: Consistency models
+Martin: Worked with consistency models implementation and also helped with writing the blogpost.

-Anthonis: Consistency models
+Anthonis: Worked with consistency models implementation and also helped with writing the blogpost.

 ## Bibliography